Samsung/tizen-docs/docs/application/web/guides/personal/calendar.md

 3. To make a recurring event, define a recurrence rule.

-   In this example, the event repeats once a day for 3 days.
+   In this example, the event repeats once a day for 3 days:

    ```
        recurrenceRule: new tizen.CalendarRecurrenceRule('DAILY', {occurrenceCount: 3})